vegaprotocol/documentation/docs/concepts/vega-chain/transactions.md

 :::

 ## Filling a block: Transaction gas value
-The network's consensus layer, Tendermint, takes transactions from each validator's mempool and puts them into a block until the block reaches a maximum total gas amount.
+The proposer of a block takes transactions from their mempool and puts them into a block until the block reaches a maximum total gas amount.
 This value of <NetworkParameter frontMatter={frontMatter} param="network.transactions.maxgasperblock" hideName={true} /> is set through a network parameter.

 Every transaction has a Tendermint gas value assigned to it, which goes into determining how many transactions enter each block.